danbev/learning-ai/notes/llm-chain.md

 65	    res
 ```
 The first thing is that we create a new vectro with the capacity of the length
-"\n\n", and in this case bos (beggining of sentence) is false the length will
+"\n\n", and in this case bos (begining of sentence) is false the length will
 be:
 ```console
 (gdb) p text.length